-You can perform this research by using a number of techniques and tools.
-For instance, you might decide to use lead generation platforms to assess the saturation in certain marketing or read government reports about particular industries and their performances.
+You can perform this research by using many techniques and tools.
+For instance, you might use lead generation platforms to assess the saturation in certain marketing or read government reports about particular industries and their performances.

 3. Craft your value proposition.

-Now that you have a better idea of whom you’re going to sell, what their priorities are, and where they’re located, you’ll be able to craft a unique, compelling B2B value proposition.
+Now that you have a better idea of whom you’re going to sell, their priorities, and where they’re located, you’ll be able to craft a unique, compelling B2B value proposition.

 As Drew Neisser, the CEO of marketing agency Renegade LLC shares in his special report on B2B Demand Generation, “The more products you offer, the more features you push and the more audiences you’re targeting, the more likely it is that your big idea is lost in the clutter like most logos on a NASCAR vehicle.
 To avoid this, B2B brands need to ruthlessly lighten their messaging chassis, stripping away all but what’s essential.
 This can be difficult work, but the value of having a clear value proposition is unstoppable.”

-It’s important for your B2B value proposition to address the immediate concerns and expectations of your audience.
-Since it isn’t easy to craft a compelling value proposition, you’ll need to invest a significant amount of time and resources into this exercise.
+Your B2B value proposition needs to address the immediate concerns and expectations of your audience.
+Since crafting a compelling value proposition is difficult, you’ll need to invest a significant amount of time and resources into this exercise.

 The best B2B value proposition can help your brand stand out from your competition and succinctly explain what you offer.
-For extra inspiration, be sure to check out this list of top 10 B2B value proposition examples from SmarkLabs.
+For extra inspiration, check out this list of top 10 B2B value proposition examples from SmarkLabs.

 4. Create an engagement strategy.